 We share our extensive experience in Serialisation, Artwork, Packaging Supply Chain and Legal Entity in our Experts’ Publishing page to help you tackling your projects.
 Feel free to download any of them and share them with your colleagues.
 You can also request a hard copy just by filling the form.

 Pharmaceutical product serialisation legislation is being developed and approved across the World to help ensure patient safety and prevent reimbursement fraud.
-Achieving this across the supply chain is a major and very costly undertaking.
+Achieveing this across the supply chain is a major and very costly undertaking.
 Failure to comply with the legislation will mean that companies cannot sell products in the affected markets.
 This White Paper explains this legislation, its impacts and describes how pharmaceutical companies should tackle the legislation in the most effective way.

 While helping clients implement serialisation programs and projects over the last 10 years, the Be4ward team has recorded many lessons learnt and continues to do so.
 This booklet explains some of the key things that we wish we had known before embarking on our early projects.